Crime Prevention and Safety

 Grandview Neighbors on Watch (N.O.W.):

-The Neighbors on Watch (N.O.W.) program was created to help keep
+The Neighbors on Watch (N.O.W) program was created to help keep

-partnering residents with police.
-It works when we:
+Phoenix neighborhoods safe by partnering residents with police.
+It works

 Deter, delay, and detect crime